Configure the Spring facet

-To be able to use Spring in you project, you need to have a Spring facet that comprises libraries and UI elements for configuring Spring-specific settings.
+To use Spring in your project, you need the Spring facet that comprises libraries and UI elements for configuring Spring-specific settings.

-IntelliJ IDEA can automatically detect Spring configuration in your code.
-It will inform you about missing configuration and will suggest the necessary actions.
+IntelliJ IDEA automatically detects Spring configuration in your code.
+The IDE will inform you if the project requires any adjustements and will suggest the necessary actions.
 So normally, you need no manual configuration.

-If for some reason IntelliJ IDEA could not detect configuration files, you can add the facet manually:
+However, if IntelliJ IDEA could not detect configuration files automatically, you can add the facet manually:

-- Select the necessary module and click in the middle section.
+Select the necessary module and click the button in the middle section.

-- You might need to set up a library when adding a facet.
+You might need to set up a library when adding the facet.
 In this case, click Fix at the bottom of the window next to a warning message.